 When students choose not to follow an expected behavior, he/she will be asked to REFOCUS.
 When a student is in REFOCUS, he or she is seated in a quiet area either in the classroom, another teacher's classroom, or the office.
 There the student thinks about the inappropriate behavior and writes a positive alternative on a REFOCUS form.
 The student is then positively welcomed back into the classroom by the teacher who has checked the REFOCUS form for student accuracy and completeness.
-If your child has been to REFOCUS, it does not mean that he/she has been bad.
+If your child has been to REFOCUS..
 REFOCUS is an opportunity to identify behaviors that may begin to affect the academic environment.